Resume - Frequently Asked Questions

 Your resume should include sufficient experience to demonstrate your ability to do the job that you are applying for and to show yourself as a person with experience in the working world.
 Directly related experience is considered most valuable, but unrelated jobs can also help you to show that you have acquired necessary skills.
 If you are unsure which jobs to include, make an appointment with a Career Counselor.

 Yes!
-Volunteer work allows you to acquire hands on experience and develop skills in the same way that paid positions do.
+Volunteer work allows you to acquire hands-on experience and develop skills in the same way that paid positions do.
 Future employers want to see that you have developed skills and demonstrated them in a working environment.
 It is not important that you were paid for your work, only that you can do it.
 Volunteer positions do not need to be designated as "volunteer" nor do they need to be listed separately.
-Using the title "Experience" allows you to highlight your important work without minimizing those that were unpaid.

 Placing your interests and hobbies on your resume can help an employer get an idea about who you are as an individual.
-However, this is not an essential part of most resumes and is one of the first sections to be removed if you run out of room.
-Most important are activities in which you were actively involved that allowed you to develop and demonstrate transferable skills such as leadership, event organization, or financial management.
+However, this is not an essential part of most resumes and is one of the first sections to be removed if you run out of space.
+The best hobbies to include are activities in which you were actively involved that allowed you to develop and demonstrate transferable skills such as leadership, event organization, or financial management.
 Be specific about what you did while participating in these activities and avoid a "laundry list" of organizations.
-In this way your hobbies and interests are often revealed through your activities along with the valuable skills you developed.

 As a student or recent graduate your academic achievement will be one of your most important assets.
 The basic rule of thumb is "if you've got it, flaunt it;" it is appropriate to include your GPA on your resume if it is 3.0 or above.